KerstenDoering/CPI-Pipeline/ReadMe.rst

     - You can find these files in the folder scripts/jSRE_debug.

-- The complete DS1 pipeline runs in around 0:12 h with an Intel Core i7-6700HQ (4x 2,6 GHz).
+- The complete CPI-DS_IV pipeline runs in around 0:14 h with an Intel Core i5-3570 (4x 3.40GHz).

 - The threshold for a positive or negative prediction is zero and stored in the SQL database.

-- In "scripts/ppi-benchmark/Experiments/SL/PR/predict/DS/train0000/predictn=3w=1.out", you will find the predictions with the original class in the second column and the complete sentence identifier in the first column (for n=3 and w=1).
+- In "scripts/ppi-benchmark/Experiments/SL/PR/predict/CPI-DS/train0000/predictn=3w=1.out", you will find the predictions with the original class in the second column and the complete sentence identifier in the first column (for n=3 and w=1).

 - The file scripts/ppi-benchmark/Experiments/SL/PR/output.sql contains all prediction values (0 for false, and 1 for true, and the prediction value itself).

 Data set evaluation
 ###################

-- The folder results/summary/APG/output/ contains scripts to evaluate the results (numbers shown in the tables in the section "Introduction").
+- The folder results/summary/*<nameOfKernel>*/*<nameOfDataset>*/output/ contains scripts to evaluate the results (numbers shown in the tables in the section "Introduction").

 - If you want to repeat the evaluation procedure, execute the following steps:

-    - Remove all files in the folder output, except average.py and header.py.
+    - Remove all files in the folder output, except average.py and header.py and then run:

-    - ./get_csv_results.sh

-    - Change into the directory output.

-    - python average.py

-    - cat DS1*average.csv > DS1_average.csv

-    - cat DS2*average.csv > DS2_average.csv

-    - python header.py
+    - ./get_results.sh

+- Where *nameOfKernel* is the name of the kernel (SL or APG), and *nameOfDataset* is the name of the dataset(CPI-DS, CPI-DS_IV or CPI-DS_NIV) .

-    - Check the files DS1_average_header.csv and DS2_average_header.csv.
-They exist as a backup in the folder results/summary/APG/final/ and the selected SQL results are stored as a backup in the folder results/summary/APG/backup_original.
+- Check the files CPI-DS_IV_average_header.csv and CPI-DS_NIV_average_header.csv.
+They exist as a backup in the folder results/summary/*<nameOfKernel>*/*<nameOfDataset>*/final/ and the selected SQL results are stored as a backup in the folder results/summary/*<nameOfKernel>*/*<nameOfDataset>*/backup_original.

-- These are the steps to get the originally combined data set evaluation result tables:

-    - APG results:

-        - ./get_csv_results.sh

-        - change into directory output

-        - python average.py

-        - cat DS3*average.csv > DS3_average.csv

-        - python header.py

-    - SL results:

-        - change into directory /CPI-Pipeline/results/summary/DS3/jSRE

-        - python generate_selects_psql.py

-        - ./get_csv_results.sh

-        - change into directory output

-        - python average.py

-        - cat DS3*average.csv > DS3_average.csv

-        - python header.py

-- You can reproduce any APG cross-validation run by commenting out lines 187, 191, 192, and 198 and copying your selected cross-validation splits to CPI-corpora-preparing/splitting/DS.

-- You can reproduce any SL cross-validation run by commenting out lines 197-199 in scripts/ppi-benchmark/Corpora/Makefile and line 90 in scripts/SL_Pipeline.sh (and copying your selected cross-validation splits to CPI-corpora-preparing/splitting/DS).

 Usage of Created Models
 #######################